 In view of these challenges, the "Holocaust Education" funding program was launched.
 It includes both single-year and multi-year projects, which are conducted by international organizations worldwide.
 They are dedicated to Holocaust education, i.e. teaching and learning about the Holocaust, from victim-centered perspectives in a variety of ways and include, among other things, the digitization and publication of documents such as historical eyewitness testimonies from Holocaust survivors, research and exhibition projects, continuing education programs for teachers, and educational projects for students and other target groups.

-Note: The deadline for applications for the calendar year 2025 is 1 March 2024.
+Note: The deadline for applications for the calendar year 2025 was 1 March 2024.

 The international advisory board decides on project proposals submitted by the Jewish Claims Conference.